aatifbandey/css_concepts/README.md

 Box Sizing

-	Its a property used to tell browser https://www.w3schools.com/cssref/tryit.asp?filename=trycss3_box-sizing
+	Its a property used to tell browser the space and it takes the height and if padding is given it doesnt increase the container height
+	https://www.w3schools.com/cssref/tryit.asp?filename=trycss3_box-sizing

 Psuedo elements